L3MON4D3/LuaSnip/DOC.md

 snippet.
 If the table only has a single node, it can be passed directly without wrapping it in a table.

-The third argument is a table with the following valid keys:
+The third argument (`opts`) is a table with the following valid keys:
 - `condition`: the condition-function `fn(line_to_cursor, matched_trigger,
   captures) -> bool`.
   The snippet will be expanded only if it returns true (default is a function